samtietjen/mapped-system/README.md

 - [License](#License)

 ## Introduction
-Mapped System is made to feel like a stylesheet-driven [Styled System](https://styled-system.com/).
+Mapped System is meant to feel like a stylesheet-driven [Styled System](https://styled-system.com/).
 Quickly create dynamic style props that render React elements with consistent class names.
 No logic required.

 ### Use Cases
 - Teams that aren't comfortable with javascript.